numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

     We recommend using it mainly to track down a *specific* change rather than running it on a full test-suite or program.

-    The following futher API exists:
+    The following further API exists:

     * ``np._set_promotion_state()`` and ``np._get_promotion_state()`` which is
       equivalent to the environment variable.